digi-embedded/meta-digi/meta-digi-containers/README.md

 publish container statistics through the local CCCS Python API.
 For generated DCPs, per-container DRM sampling is enabled through `registration_defaults.stats_publish` in the artifact manifest.
+Those manifest defaults establish the initial runtime policy on the target.
+After installation, mutable policy such as `autostart`, `monitor`, `restart`, and `stats_publish` can be inspected or updated through the container manager `config` `get` and `set` operations without regenerating the DCP.
 The image recipe generates the DCP automatically from the following variables:

 - `CONTAINER_STATS_PUBLISH_ENABLED`